 Canalization didn’t just affect coal though.
 It also laid the groundwork for the massive industrialization of the Ohio Valley, an area described by an economist in 1961 as containing “one of the greatest concentrations of manufacturing industries on earth.”

 Lured in part by the cheap shipping and coal created by canalization, heavy manufacturers flocked to the Ohio River after World War II.
-DuPont opened its Washington Works Plant near Parkersburg on the river in 1948, Kaiser selected Ravenswood, West Virginia for the world’s largest aluminum plant in the 1950s, and AEP opened the largest power plant in its nationwide system at Cheshire, Ohio in 1971.
+DuPont opened its Washington Works Plant near Parkersburg on the river in 1948, Kaiser selected Ravenswood, West Virginia for the world’s largest aluminum plant in the 1950s, and AEP opened one of the the largest power plants in its nationwide system at Cheshire, Ohio in 1971.
 And the list goes on.

 Of course, as anyone from the area well knows, the Ohio Valley and Appalachia’s days as world centers of industry are long since passed.
 De-industrialization has shuttered most of the region’s manufacturers and coal’s reduced competitiveness has decimated the mining and shipping industries.